jacobRaw/MTRN4231_burger_bot/README.md

 ## Technical Components

+### Computer Vision
-- Computer Vision: describe your vision pipeline and how it contributes to the task.
+- describe your vision pipeline and how it contributes to the task.

 ### Custom End-Effector
 **Photos, Renders and Engineering Drawings**